Managing Asbestos in the Workplace

 The company was found guilty of breaching Regulation 8 (1) and 11 (1)(a) of the Control of Asbestos Regulations as well as guilty of a charge relating to the failure to comply with a prohibition notice which was applicable to two addresses they were working at, which were issued to prevent them working on licenced asbestos materials.

 At the same time, Trading Standards also prosecuted the company and Director for fraud, in relation to falsifying training documents, a business insurance document, and unauthorised use of trade association logos to give the company and its employees’ credence.
-The company is awaiting its sentence to be passed for all counts.

 The company director pleaded guilty to breaching section 37 of the Health and Safety at Work Act pertaining to the breach of the Control of Asbestos Regulations as well as to the breach of the prohibition notice and was immediately jailed for 6 months and ordered to pay victim compensation.
 He also pleaded guilty to fraud and was sentenced to a further 4 months in jail making a total prison sentence of 10 months.